 Dog-friendly places to eat in Swanage

 Best dog-friendly pub: Cosy, warm and welcoming, this traditional old English pub is the ideal place for a roast lunch or a few drinks in a wonderful atmosphere.
-This dog-friendly place to eat in Swanage boasts original beams and a wood burner which all add to the ambience, the fire a perfect addition in the winter, and the hearty food on offer varies from homemade beef burger to Moroccan tagine.
+This dog-friendly place to eat in Swanage boasts original beams and a wood burner which all add to the ambience, the fire a perfect addition in the winter, and the hearty food on offer at the Black Swan Inn varies from homemade beef burger to Moroccan tagine.

 Why your dog will love it: It’s the perfect place to curl up under the table for an after-walkies snooze.

 Best dog-friendly restaurant: Another homely bar offering a relaxing space to dine and catch up with family and friends, Tawny’s Wine Bar serves a variety of well-researched wines, from aromatic mediums to dry whites, alongside select beers.
 Their menu at this dog-friendly restaurant in Swanage includes such mouth-watering dishes as beef bourguignon, homemade veggie shepherd’s pie with goats cheese mash, and homemade meatballs in a rich tomato sauce.